16EAGLE/getSpatialData/README.md

 * `view_aoi` - display the session AOI in an interactive `mapview`/`leaflet` map viewer.
 * `get_aoi` - get the session AOI you have defined or drawn before as `sf`, `sp` or `matrix` object.

-### Manuals

-For all public functions documentation is available, containing information on the expected arguments and providing code examples.
-The files can be accessed executing a command like `?getSentinel_query`.

 ## Semantics